Do I Need An EIN To Open A Business Bank Account?

 Why An EIN Is Important

-Just like a Social Security number identifies an individual, an EIN is a unique identifier for businesses.
-Generally, an EIN is used for business taxation (based on classification, revenue, employees, and more) or hiring purposes, and without it, you will be viewed as a private individual taxpayer (such as when you're a sole proprietor or LLC) by the IRS.
+Just like an SSN identifies an individual, an EIN identifies businesses.
+Generally, it's used for business taxation (based on classification, revenue, employees, and more) and hiring purposes, and without it, you will be viewed as a private individual taxpayer (such as when you're a sole proprietor or an LLC) by the IRS.

-Even though sole proprietorships and single-member LLCs don't require an EIN to open a bank account, you will need it to hire employees and submit tax returns.
+Even though sole proprietorships and single-member LLCs don't require an EIN to open a bank account, they will require one if they plan to hire employees and submit tax returns.

 As you can tell, getting an EIN is important, even if you're a sole proprietor.
 Once you complete the LLC process, your next step should be to obtain an EIN from the IRS.